-Born Mumtaz Jehan Dehlavi in abject poverty in Delhi on February 14, 1933, Madhubala began life initially in the Hindi film world as a child actor, Baby Mumtaz, in films like Bombay Talkies’ Basant (1942) and Mumtaz Mahal (1944).
+Born Mumtaz Jehan Dehlavi in abject poverty in Delhi on February 14, 1933, Madhubala began life initially in the Hindi film world as a child actor.
+She was billed as Baby Mumtaz, in films like Bombay Talkies’ Basant (1942) and Mumtaz Mahal (1944).
 It was filmmaker Kidar Sharma, who gave her a break as heroine opposite Raj Kapoor, also making his debut as leading man, in Neel Kamal (1947) when she was barely 14.

 Though Madhubala did a spate of films in 1947-8 like Dil ki Rani (1947), Chittor Vijay (1947), Khubsurat Duniya (1947), Amar Prem (1948), Lal Dupatta (1948) and Parai Aag (1948), it was with the Bombay Talkies suspense thriller Mahal (1949) that she finally became a star.
 For the first time her famous looks came into focus as well as she began to blossom into the most beautiful Hindi Film heroine ever.
 Madhubala is spot on as the ‘spirit’ that haunts Ashok Kumar bringing a haunting quality to her performance as well.
 What is ironic is that Madhubala was not even the first choice for the film.
 Many actresses including Suraiya were considered for the role before Madhubala was finally chosen.
 Today it is impossible to think of anyone but Madhubala in Mahal.
 In fact, Aaega Aanewala from the film remains her signature song till today and the film is synonymous with her and her alone!